 Though it varies from product to product, there is a general rule of thumb of sorts concerning filter cleaning.
 In general, you will have to clean your filter more in the warmer months and less in the colder ones.
-This is due to more bacterial breeding, more plant blooming, and more activity in general going on in and around your pond.
+This is due to more bacterial breeding, more plant blooming, and more activity, in general, going on in and around your pond.
 Be sure to check the recommended change times and maintenance requirements for your specific product to get the exact timeline of your filtration maintenance all set.
-Be sure to clean everything regularly since debris can clog your system and lead to a lot of issues that could be detrimental to the overall health of your pond and do quite a bit of damage to your filtration system that can be rather costly to repair or replace.
+Be sure to clean everything regularly since debris can clog your system and lead to a lot of issues that could be detrimental to the overall health of your pond and do quite a bit of damage to your filtration system which can be rather costly to repair or replace.

 2. Do I absolutely need a pond filter?

-This is a bit of a loaded question in the pond keeping community.
+This is a bit of a loaded question in the pond-keeping community.
 While you technically do not need to have a filter set on your pond, it is beneficial, especially if you are going to have fish.
 Fish create a lot of waste and in order to keep them healthy and all of the levels of your water safe for them to inhabit, you must properly filter it.
 A pond full of just plants can sometimes be kept clean but will often look murky and attract insects.
-If you are wanting an aesthetically pleasing pond set up, a filter is a huge benefit to have on hand and can make all the difference in the world in the overall health of your plants and fish, especially if you are a first time pond keeper who is not fully comfortable or particularly well versed in maintaining everything just yet.
+If you are wanting an aesthetically pleasing pond set up, a filter is a huge benefit to have on hand and can make all the difference in the world in the overall health of your plants and fish, especially if you are a first-time pond keeper who is not fully comfortable or particularly well versed in maintaining everything just yet.

 3. Can a pond filter be too strong?